r48n34/dtree-deno/README.md

 ## Notices
 1. The script will default to ignore all `__pycache__` and `node_modules` related files.
 Unless you are using the command inside either one of the folder.

-2. The folder icon `📂` is determined by if more than one items exist on that folder.
-Otherwise a empty folder will not display `📂`.